-All these and more are the work of CCAC’s Public Relations office and Marketing & Communications department, which work together to share many of the exciting programs and events at the college with the larger community.
+All these and more are the work of CCAC’s Public Relations office and Promotions & Marketing department, which work together to share many of the exciting programs and events at the college with the larger community.
 As part of the Institutional Advancement and External Relations division, these offices coordinate press coverage of CCAC, advertising and a wide variety of publications.

 While the two departments work hand in hand, each plays a specific role at CCAC.
 Which one you should contact depends on what your primary interest is.

 Media relations at CCAC is facilitated through the Public Relations office.
 Reporters and other members of the press with questions about the college should contact Public Relations at 412.237.3035.

 CCAC faculty, staff or students with ideas for press releases or press coverage of an event or program should also call or email Public Relations.
 Any inquiries received from the news media should be directed to 412.237.8195.